-Soup Season is my favorite season, and THIS one tops em all.
-Creamy Wild Rice Soup with Mushrooms has all the good stuff – plenty of veggies, wild rice, and a creamy roux to bring it all together.
+Soup Season is my favorite season, and THIS one tops them all.
+Creamy Wild Rice Soup with Mushrooms has all the good stuff – wild rice, plenty of veggies, and a creamy roux to bring it all together.

 First off, you need actual WILD RICE.
 There are plenty of blends out there that have a mixture of wild rice and regular rice, and those are fine.
 But full on wild rice works the best for this soup because you get that natural nutty flavor, along with a nice firm texture.

 Lundberg Wild Rice is the brand I found on Amazon.
 There are plenty of others, but it is hard to find in the regular grocery stores.
 You can see what it looks like below – mostly black, as opposed to the blend (that has lighter colors too).

 One thing I really noticed while cooking the wild rice was the AMAZING nutty aroma.

 The vegetables I used were the usual soup combination of..

 - plus mushrooms for this one!

 I was tempted to use double the mushrooms (because I had them in my fridge), but went with one 8 oz. package.
 Just right!

 This is where the creaminess comes from.
 A simple mix of butter, flour, and liquids (in this case, I used chicken broth, milk, and half and half).
 You will need to cook it until it thickens.

 Make sure you have some extra chicken (or vegetable) stock on hand because the rice in the leftovers (if there are any!) apparently continues to grow.
 You will need to add a little broth before warming it up.